processing/processing-pi-website/content/tutorial/camera/index.md

 Since its first release, Processing has been known for its capacity in creating visualizations.
 It's strength in manipulating pixels of images enables more experimentation when external image sources, like cameras, are used.

 While interesting and meaningful, using the built-in camera of the laptop or desktop computer with Processing can be limited by the form factor and the input methods of the computer.
-The portability and expandability of Raspberry Pi single board computers opens up new frontiers for using camera as input for Processing sketches.
+The portability and expandability of Raspberry Pi single-board computers opens up new frontiers for using camera as input for Processing sketches.

-The combination of Processing, camera, and a couple of components connected to Pi's GPIO could be used to make some unique experiences while remaining affordable.
+The combination of Processing, camera, and a couple of components connected to Pi's GPIO pins could be used to make some unique experiences while remaining affordable.
 Think of possibilities like:

 - Portable cameras with filters that are controlled by physical buttons and knobs
 - Portrait booths that generate artwork based on recent snapshot